Vector queries

-The order of the objects in the bag returned by a regular select query is not predetermined unless an order by clause is specified.
-However, even if order by
+The order of the objects in the bag returned by a regular set

-is specified the system will not preserve the order of the result of a select query if it is used in other operations.
+not preserve the order of the result of a set query if it is inside

 It can be a vector construction expression that creates a new vector from other objects.